MoarTube/MoarTube-Client/README.md

 git clone https://github.com/MoarTube/MoarTube-Client
 ```

-open a terminal in the cloned directory and install dependencies:
+Open a terminal in the cloned directory and install dependencies:

 ```bash
 npm install